 Home Downsizing London Ontario

-A realistic breakdown of expenses, such as mortgage payments ( if needed), property taxes, condo fees, association fees, utilities, and transportation, is essential.
+A breakdown of expenses, such as mortgage payments ( if needed), property taxes, condo fees, utilities, and transportation, is essential.
 Downsizing will reduce housing costs, property taxes, and possibly future maintenance costs.
+Ensure your ideal home matches your current [and future] budget while having a vision of the lifestyle you want to keep.

 Ask yourself, “Is managing the family home holding [me] back from enjoying life?”